segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 Data encryption does not support "fuzzy matching".
 You can encrypt [Default PII matchers](/docs/privacy/portal/#default-pii-matchers), [Custom PII matchers](/docs/privacy/portal/#custom-pii-matchers), and any [Synonyms](/docs/privacy/portal/#using-synonyms) you've created for keys.

-> info "Data encryption is currently in public beta"
+> info "Data encryption only supports event-stream, cloud-mode destinations"
-> Data encryption only supports event-stream, cloud-mode destinations.
-Only data fields in `context`, `traits`, and `property` objects can be encrypted.
+> Only data fields in `context`, `traits`, and `property` objects can be encrypted.
 >
 > After Segment encrypts the data, the encrypted data value is always a `string`.
 Any downstream validation that looks for `integer` or `boolean` data types will fail for encrypted values.